AnthonyBataille/NBodySimulator/README.md

 Acceleration is computed directly for each particles (no octree aproximation, possible future improvement).

-Integration is made with an explicit Euler scheme.
-Next goal: to implement a more accurate scheme.
+Integration is made with an explicit Euler scheme or a leapfrog scheme.

 ## Python script (draft)
 The file python/simulator.py a working but very slow version of the simulator.
 Usage of Numba can improve performance but doesn't seem to work on every platform.